Are you getting WordPress errors but don’t know how to resolve them?

 Features of WordPress Query Monitor

-Why Query Monitor Is Useful for Developers?
+Why Is Query Monitor Useful for Developers?

-With Query Monitor plugin, developers can have a fair idea of what areas to improve.
-More than that, developers can discover the plugin or other website assets that is consuming an abnormal volume of resources or (in worse cases) are conflicting with the rest of the core files.
+Developers get a fair idea of the improvement areas thanks to the Query Monitor plugin.
+Moreover, they can discover the plugin or other website assets that are consuming an abnormal volume of resources or (in worse cases) are conflicting with the rest of the core files.

 Let’s consider a simple dev task – finding out the page load time and the number of active queries on the page.

 WordPress offers two simple functions: get_num_queries () and timer_stop().
-As the name explains, the get_num_queries () returns the number of database queries generated during the execution and timer_stop() returns the number of seconds required to generate the page.
+As the name explains, the get_num_queries () returns the number of database queries generated during the execution, and timer_stop() returns the number of seconds required to generate the page.

-How to Use WordPress Query Monitor?
+How to Use WordPress Query Monitor [Easy Steps]

-The first tab provides you an overview of your website.
+The first tab provides you with an overview of your website.
 It shows you page generation time, peak memory usage, database query time, and database queries.

-Request feature shows the query variable for the current user and highlights the custom query.
+The Request feature shows the query variable for the current user and highlights the custom query.
 It also shows the associated query strings present inside a request.

-When you visit the Scripts tab inside the Query Monitor, it lists down all the queued scripts and styles enclosed within the request.
+When you visit the Scripts tab inside the Query Monitor, it lists all the queued scripts and styles enclosed within the request.
 It also highlights any broken or unresponsive script due to an external dependency.